-Test results are shown in Fig. 12.
-From Fig. 12A, it can be seen that the application spends most of its time calculating the velocity and waiting for the calculation of other robots.
-So by increasing NPC, more robots can run in parallel, which will reduce the time in process 3 and subsequently decrease the control latency as shown in Fig. 12A.
+Test results are shown in Figure 12 which is presented in Appendix section.
+From Figure 12(A), it can be seen that the application spends most of its time calculating the velocity and waiting for the calculation of other robots.
+So, by increasing NPC, more robots can run in parallel, which will reduce the time in process 3 and subsequently decrease the control latency as shown in Figure 12(A).
 However, similar to the previous test, increasing NPS will generally cause little degradation in the performance.
 But with the increasing of NPC such degradation can be ignored.

-In the pose share loop as shown in Fig. 12B, time needed for processing and data transmitting takes only a very small portion of the overall control period.
-The result is the pose share period is always close to the period that is preset.
+In the pose share loop as shown in Figure 12(B), time needed for processing and data transmitting takes only a very small portion of the overall control period.
+The result is that the pose share period is always close to the period that is preset.
 Although there is some overlap between the two loops, the influence of pose share loop on the control loop can be generally ignored.